demianarc/n8ndata/README.md

 ---

 ## 🧩 Example Use Cases
-- Automated financial and sales analysis
+- Automated financial and sales analysis for e-commerce
 - Real-time lead generation and outreach
 - Instant database chatbots for internal knowledge
 - Competitive intelligence with live document updates